sonntagsgesicht/businessdate/HOWTO.rst

 .. _target_holidays:

-Build in are :class:`target holidays <businessdate.businessholidays.TargetHolidays>` which are bank holidays in euro banking system `TARGET <https://en.wikipedia.org/wiki/TARGET2#Holidays>`_.
+Build in are |TargetHolidays| which are bank holidays in euro banking system `TARGET <https://en.wikipedia.org/wiki/TARGET2#Holidays>`_.